buzzqw/TUS/README.md

 you will find several role-playing systems, all designed by me, complete rules (and pdf) that allow you to play and have fun with friends.

-I suggest you focus your attention on two systems:
+I suggest you focus your attention on OBSS system:

-- **OBSS (Old Bell School System)**: a system loosely based on 5e.
+- **OBSS (Old Bell School System)**: a system very loosely based on 5e.
 Very complete and tested.
 [OBSS](https://github.com/buzzqw/TUS/tree/master/OBSS)

 <!--  - **Dark Catacomb**: a new, different system, with a simplified set of rules.
 Set in a world where the Apocalypse has arrived. (early ALPHA)  [Dark Catacomb](https://github.com/buzzqw/TUS/tree/master/Dark%20Catacomb) -->